swayamswaraj/swayamswaraj/README.md

 <h1 align="center">Hi 👋, I'm Swayam Swaraj</h1>
-<h3 align="center">A Passionate B.Tech Student Exploring ML, Cloud, and Cybersecurity</h3>
+<h3 align="center">A Passionate B.Tech CSE Student Exploring ML, Cloud, and Cybersecurity</h3>

 ---

 ## 🚀 About Me
-- 🎓 I'm a **3rd year B.Tech student** at **G.B Pant Delhi Skill and Entrepreneurship University** passionate about improving my skills in software development.
+- 🎓 I'm a **3rd year B.Tech CSE student** at **G.B Pant Delhi Skill and Entrepreneurship University** passionate about improving my skills in software development.
 - 🤖 Currently learning **Machine Learning** and excited to dive deeper into the world of AI.
 - ☁️ Want to explore **Cloud Technologies** and **Cybersecurity** to build secure and scalable solutions.
 - 💡 I enjoy building real-world projects and continuously learning new tech.